jenkinsci/quali-torque-plugin/README.md

 ![Alt text](images/global_settings.png?raw=true)

 ### Pipeline support (Workflow)
-The "createSandbox" and "deleteSandbox" steps provide an easy way to control the lifecycle of CloudShell sandboxes.
+The "startSandbox" and "stopSandbox" steps provide an easy way to control the lifecycle of CloudShell sandboxes.
 You can use these steps to create a sandbox, execute some test code on it, then delete it.

 ### Pipeline Scope Example: